nicklleite/icm-base-system/README.md

 ## Introduction

 My intensions with this are very clear.
-I want to make the information (and content) management more, as much as possible, easy, human friendly and with accordance with the data protection laws.
+I want to make the information (and content) management more, as much as possible, easy for humans and with accordance with the data protection laws.

 ## Objectives